Prostate cancer is the most commonly diagnosed form of cancer in Australia with 1 in 5 men at risk of developing prostate cancer in their lifetime.

 APC funds clinical and laboratory based research conducted at the Basil Hetzel Institute for Translational Health Research and The Queen Elizabeth Hospital in South Australia.

-Australian Prostate Cancer is a partner charity of The Hospital Research Foundation.
+Australian Prostate Cancer is part of The Hospital Research Foundation Group.

 For every $1 you donate, we provide over $4 in grants to lifesaving prostate cancer research.
 This is because we are part of The Hospital Research Foundation (THRF) Group.
 Our administration costs are covered by THRF’s commercial business activities (such as its lottery program), which also boosts our funds to research and patient care each year.
 You can feel proud knowing your donation makes an even bigger impact to the health and wellbeing of your community.